 Standing at 153 meters tall, the Spring Temple Buddha is the second-tallest statue in the world.
 It is situated in Henan, a landlocked province in central China.
 The construction of the statue started in 1997 and took almost a decade to complete, having been unveiled in 2008.
 Standing on a 20-meter tall lotus throne, the colossal statue, which depicts Vairocana Buddha comprises 1,100 pieces of the copper cast.

 The cost of the entire project was around $55 million.
-Spring Temple Buddha is sometimes compared to the Statue of Liberty, though it is taller than its American counterpart.
+Spring Temple Buddha is sometimes compared to the Statue of Liberty, though it is much taller than its American counterpart.
+It is the tallest Buddha statue.

 3. Laykyun Sekkya | Myanmar